Apollospace® proudly presents the Apollo Reflection Series:

 Reflections: Apollo 7 in Pictures and Words, with Walt Cunningham

-To celebrate the 50th anniversary of the Apollo era, beginning with the launch of Apollo 7 in October, 1968, the first film in the series was released in October, 2018 to commemorate the 50th anniversary of Apollo 7.
-“Reflections: Apollo 7 in Pictures and Words,” featuring our best Apollo 7 photography described by the sole remaining crewman from that mission: Apollo 7 astronaut Walt Cunningham.
+Created to celebrate the 50th anniversary of the Apollo era, beginning with the launch of Apollo 7 in October, 1968, the first film in the series was released in October, 2018 to commemorate the 50th anniversary of Apollo 7.
+“Reflections: Apollo 7 in Pictures and Words,” features the best Apollo 7 photography and archival media described by the sole remaining crewman from that mission: Apollo 7 astronaut Walt Cunningham.
 In this 23 minute film, released on the 50th anniversary of the Apollo 7 launch on October 11, 2018, Walt reflects on his NASA career, some of his favorite Apollo images, and the future of spaceflight.
-The interview with Walt was shot in 4K on August 30, 2018.
-Please enjoy Walt’s reflections on Apollo 7 and the many wonderful photographs he took.
+The interview with Walt was shot in 4K at his home on August 30, 2018.
+The film lasts 23 minutes.

-To celebrate the 50th anniversary of the Apollo era, Apollospace presents, “Reflections: Apollo 13 in Pictures and Words,” featuring Apollo 13 astronaut Fred Haise telling stories of the mission accompanied by our best Apollo 13 photography.
-In this 26 minute film, Fred reflects on his military and NASA careers, the launch of Apollo 13 and initial photographic tasks and equipment, the the oxygen tank “explosion” , the problems with CO2 and the lithium hydroxide cartridges, the mission’s best lunar photography, the story and promise of Apollo, and the future of humanity.
+To celebrate the 50th anniversary of Apollo 13, Apollospace presents, “Reflections: Apollo 13 in Pictures and Words,” featuring Apollo 13 astronaut Fred Haise telling stories of the mission accompanied by our best Apollo 13 photography.
+In this 26 minute film, Fred reflects on his military and NASA careers, the launch of Apollo 13 and initial photographic tasks and equipment, the the oxygen tank “explosion,” the problems with CO2 and the lithium hydroxide cartridges, the mission’s best lunar photography, the story and promise of Apollo, and the future of humanity.
 The interview with Fred was shot in 4K on August 30, 2018. the film runs approximately 26 minutes.

-Our third short in the “Apollo Reflections” series, “Apollo Reflections: The General” features Gemini and Apollo astronaut Gen. Tom Stafford.
+Our third short in the “Apollo Reflections” series, “Apollo Reflections: The General on Gemini & Apollo” features Gemini and Apollo astronaut Gen. Tom Stafford.

 We were so fortunate to be able to interview 21 notable astronauts, scientists, and artists at Spacefest X in Tucson, Arizona, from August 9-11, 2019, for our planned “Apollo Reflections” feature and other mission specific “Apollo Reflections” films.
 People interviewed include: Apollo 15 and Apollo 16 Moonwalkers Dave Scott and Charlie Duke, Apollo 15 astronaut Al Worden, Skylab and Shuttle astronaut Jack Lousma, ASTP and Shuttle astronaut Vance Brand, astronaut nurse Dee O’Hara, Mission Controller Gerry Griffin, Shuttle astronauts Rhea Seddon, Anna Fisher, Nicole Stott, Franklin Chang-Diaz, and Cosmonaut Gennady Padalka, scientists Carolyn Porco and Jani Radebaugh, and artists Doug Forrest, Chris Calle, Don Davis, Michelle Rouch, Lucy West, and the inestimable Ron Woods.
 It was an incredible week!